basbaccarne/coghent-coaster/README.md

 ## Components
 * "fetch_unsplash.py" downloads a random Unsplash image
 * "crop_image.py" takes an image from the program dir and crops & rescales it with a circular mask
+* "coaster_withbutton.py" is the main script.
+When the coffee mug is lifted, a new image is shown